pecard/testeR/README.md

 -   Describe the number of bird movements/hour.
 -   Describe mean flight height/hour.
--   Are there any difference between mean number of bird movements/h distinguishing day and night?
+-   Are there any differences between mean number of bird movements/hour if you distinguish day and night periods?
--   Are there any difference between mean flight altitude distinguishing day and night?
+-   Are there any differences between mean flight altitude/hour if you distinguish day and night periods?

 ### Challenge 2